bonStats/smcdar/README.md

 ### Example from paper

-The examples from the paper can be found in the `analysis/` directory.
+The biased normal and whittle likelihood examples from the paper can be found in the `analysis/` directory.